 The women's rights organisation Haki Amani Na Maendeleo Ya Akina Mama (HAM) promotes and protects the rights of women and girls and engages in combating violence against women and girls.
 HAM is a member of the Directorate of Women's Organisations for Peace Action (DIOFAP).

 In the current project, HAM provides legal and psychosocial support for survivors of sexualised and gender-based violence in South Kivu, Fizi region.

 La Floraison focuses on gender, women and children's rights, peacebuilding and good governance.

-The collaboration with medica mondiale includes psychosocial, socioeconomic support of survivors of sexualised gender based violence (SGBV) and the sensitization of authorities and communities.
-The current project aims to improve the support and protection of SGBV survivors in the areas of Nemba, Katenga, Rubana and the Baraka area.
+The cooperation with medica mondiale includes psychosocial and socio-economic support for survivors of sexualised gender-based violence as well as raising awareness among authorities and communities on sexualised gender-based violence.
+The current project aims at improved care and protection for survivors in South Kivu, Nemba, Katenga, Rubana and Baraka areas.

-SEVOTA engages in the promotion of women's and children's rights, as well as the psychosocial support for the survivors of sexualized violence and their children born of rape.
+Solidarité pour l'Epanouissement des Veuves et Orphelins visant le Travail et l'Auto promotion (SEVOTA) engages in the promotion of women's and children's rights, as well as the psychosocial support for the survivors of sexualized violence and their children born of rape.

 The aim of the current project with medica mondiale is the social integration of survivors of sexualised violence and their children in their communities through psychosocial and socio-economic support as well as awareness-raising work.
 Local psychosocial capacities are strengthened as a sustainable contribution to peace and security in Rwanda.